towhidabsar/clara/README.md

 Known issues
 ------------
-Does not work on Python 3.8.
+May not work well on Python 3.8.